vexide/vexide/packages/vexide-devices/README.md

 ## Organization

-- `smart` contains abstractions and types for smart port connected ices.
+- [`smart`] contains abstractions and types for smart port connected devices.
-- `adi` contains abstractions for three wire ADI connected devices.
+- [`adi`] contains abstractions for three wire ADI connected devices.
-- `battery` provides functions for getting information about the battery.
+- [`battery`] provides functions for getting information about the currently connected battery.
-- `controller` provides types for interacting with the V5 controller.
+- [`controller`] provides types for interacting with the V5 controller.